Measles is a childhood infection caused by a virus. Once quite common, measles can now almost always be prevented with a vaccine.

 Measles is highly contagious from about four days before to four days after the rash appears.
 About 90% of people who haven't had measles or been vaccinated against measles will become infected when exposed to someone with the measles virus.

 Risk factors for measles include:

 - Being unvaccinated.
-If you haven't received the vaccine for measles, you're much more likely to develop the disease.
+If you haven't had the measles vaccine, you're much more likely to get measles.

 - Traveling internationally.
-If you travel to developing countries, where measles is more common, you're at higher risk of catching the disease.
+If you travel to countries where measles is more common, you're at higher risk of catching measles.

 Complications of measles may include:

 - Diarrhea and vomiting.
 Diarrhea and vomiting can result in losing too much water from the body (dehydration).

 - Ear infection.
 One of the most common complications of measles is a bacterial ear infection.